Bareflank/static_interface_pattern/README.md

 }
 ```

-As shown above, `B` is able to call the `foo()` function as needed, and it cannot call any functions not in the interface as `B` itself is actually implemented in the `details` nested class as private, preventing access or even visibility to any of these functions.
+As shown above, `B` is able to call the `foo()` function as needed, and it can only call functions in the interface as `A` itself is actually implemented in the `details` nested class, preventing access or even visibility to any of these functions.

 Of course the question is, how do we compile this code as it is a template, and not actual source code.
 In our previous example, the implementation of `B` statically stated that `A` was the "thing" that `B` depended on.
 The goal of the static abstract interface pattern is to adhere to S.O.L.I.D, and not to simply use generic programming everywhere.
 Meaning, nothing about the original problem has changed. `B` still relies on `A`, and therefore adding the following to `B`'s implementation is an option: